xiongsp/Hand-TeX/README.md

 ```bash
 make run
 ```
+The latter assumes you installed this in a venv, not the system interpreter, conda, or other means.

 If you have changed anything with the symbols or Qt ui files, you will need to regenerate the resources
 ```bash